Detailed guides to painful problems, treatments & more

 Tags: medications, harms, self-treatment, treatment, pain problems

-Eleven articles on PainSci cite Wheatley 2019: 1.
+Eleven pages on PainSci cite Wheatley 2019: 1.
 Pain & Injury Survival Tips2.
 Icing for Injuries, Tendinitis, and Inflammation3.
 The Complete Guide to IT Band Syndrome4.
 The Insomnia Guide for Chronic Pain Patients5.
 The Complete Guide to Patellofemoral Pain Syndrome6.
 The Complete Guide to Muscle Strains7.
 Voltaren Gel: Does It Work?8.
 Guide to Repetitive Strain Injuries9.
 Achilles Tendinitis Treatment Science10.
 The Science of Pain-Killers

 PainSci notes on Wheatley 2019: